pollfish/docs/cordova.md

 You can send attributes that you receive from your app regarding a user, in order to receive a better fill rate and higher priced surveys.

-You can see a detailed list of the user attribues you can pass with their keys at the following [link](https://www.pollfish.com/docs/demographic-surveys)
+You can see a detailed list of the user attributes you can pass with their keys at the following [link](https://www.pollfish.com/docs/demographic-surveys)

 For example: